Robert Chrisman: Poetry

 His poems were published in Occident, Transfer, Contact, Plural, Galley Sail Review, Berkeley Review, Callaloo, Wasafiri, South and West, Mexico Quarterly Review, Frisco, The Black Scholar, and elsewhere.
 Chrisman used poetry as one of the primary forms through which to express his vision.
-As a poet Chrisman experimented with a broad range of styles and subject matter, while maintaining a modernist poetics characterized by formal rigor and lyrical density.
+As a poet, he experimented with a broad range of styles and subject matter, while maintaining a modernist poetics characterized by formal rigor and lyrical density.

 Chrisman often explores the human consequences of empires both ancient and modern, highlighting local and international perspectives (as in "Children of Empire", CE; "Perfectly Normal", "Goyescas", and "Joseph", MC; "The Road to Basra" and "Leviathan", TDW).
 Of such poems Andrew Salkey wrote: "The statement poems are all politically engaged [and] morally committed to anti-imperialist discourse and Third World revolutionary aspirations but mindful of the demands of poetic technique and prosodic practice."
 US popular culture prompts Chrisman's poetic reflections on the operations of collective fantasy ("Carnival II", CE; "Chaplin", TDW).
 Satire runs across his opus, targeting Afrocentrism ("The Wiz" and "Field Nigguh Blues", MC) as well as the black bourgeoisie ("Lexus Blues", TDW).
 Deeply engaged with material environment, Chrisman's explorations of urban and wild spaces interweave physical and social observation ("The Birds", CE; "Ghost Dance", MC; "Emerald City" and The Stranded Grebe", TDW).
 In archetypes and narratives from Greek and Roman mythology, Chrisman finds powerful existential motifs ("Philoctetes", CE; "Perseus' Blues" and "Procne is Among the Slaves", TDW).
 Other poems chart love and passionate intimacy ("Songs for A.M.", CE; "Scottish Spring" and "Fugata", MC; "Rainsong", TDW), alienation, loss and suffering ("The Metal Heart", CE; "Cicatrice", MC; "Shibui" and "Carmen's Ghost", TDW), and sexual politics ("Mother of the Movement" and "Letter to a Feminist", TDW).
 Chrisman frequently wrote elegies ("My Father's Mittens") and celebrations of friendship ("At Maya and Paul's", CE; "Los Naranjos", TDW).
 Chrisman's creative writing has gained recognition from critics and other poets, including Alice Walker and James Baldwin, who described Chrisman as "a very beautiful poet; it is another sound.
 Something.
 Else."